web3privacy/docs/docs/membership/index.md

 3. Perfect match is a partner who cares about privacy market growth & support advocacy.
 Together we can growth.

-## Personal membership
+### Personal Membership

-Membership for individuals is for all independent privacy advocates, developers or just curious people.
+For all independent privacy advocates, developers or just curious people.

 * fee: **150 EUR / year**